eth-educators/ethstaker-guides/alerting.md

-# Guide on how to do alerting on low resources with Prometheus and Healthchecks.io
+# Guide on how to do alerting on low resources with Prometheus and PagerDuty

 If you are already using Prometheus with Node Exporter to monitor your system, it might be interesting to add Alertmanager and some rules in there to receive alerts when your machine is low on resources (low available disk space, low available RAM, high CPU usage, etc) so you can inspect and correct an issue before it's too late.
 A common issue for which alerting is very useful and that many validators are likely to face is low remaining disk space because of the clients' databases growth and [the need to do some pruning](https://www.reddit.com/r/ethstaker/comments/n7mnx5/psa_if_youre_running_geth_prune/) to control that growth.
 If you do not currently use Prometheus with Node Exporter to monitor your system, [parts of this guide](https://someresat.medium.com/guide-to-staking-on-ethereum-2-0-ubuntu-pyrmont-lighthouse-a634d3b87393) can be followed to install and configure those tools before using this guide.

 This guide will show you step by step how to do alerting.
 It will assume you are using a modern linux distribution with systemd (like Ubuntu 20.04).
-It will also use Healthchecks.io as a easy way to integrate with different messaging services (Email, SMS, Discord, Slack, Signal, Telegram, etc).
-I'm not sponsored nor affiliated with Healthchecks.io, but I like what they are doing.
+It will also use PagerDuty as a easy way to integrate with different messaging services (Email, SMS, Slack, etc) and to manage your incidents.

-## Setup an account and a check on Healthchecks.io
+## Setup an account on PagerDuty

-Create a free account on https://healthchecks.io/ .
-Reuse the initial *My First Check* check or add a new check.
-Name it "Low Resources".
-Change the schedule to:

-* Period: 1 week
-* Grace Time: 15 minutes

-Adjust the notification methods for that check.
-By default it will only send notifications to the email address you used to create your account.
-You can add more messaging services by clicking on the *Integrations* element in the main menu at the top.

-Go back to your check and copy the ping url somewhere so you can easily reuse it later.
-We will need the ping url of your check for 2 configuration files below.
-It should look like `https://hc-ping.com/<long string of random letters and numbers separated by dashes>` .
+Create an account on https://www.pagerduty.com/ .
+You can start with the free trial and migrate to the free plan when you are done with the trial.

+When you eventually reach your Incidents dashboard, make sure to click on the initial test incident and manually resolve it.
+Click your first service and to go the Integrations tab.
+Click the *+ Add another integration* and choose *Events API V2*.
+Open up the *Events API V2* section and copy the value in the *Integration Key* field.
+We will need that API key in one configuration file below.
+It should look like a bunch of random letters and numbers.

+There are many different ways of configuring PagerDuty to receive a notification when an incident occurs.
+Play around and check what is available.
+By default, you should receive an email.
+It might be interesting to add an SMS notification in there.

 ## Installing Alertmanager